-Grammarly is a tool that I didn’t even realize I needed until I started using it.
+Grammarly is a tool that that is great for grammar help, and I didn’t even realize I needed until I started using it.
 Usually, I rely on the blue or red underlines in Microsoft Word as a grammar resource to tell me when I have spelled something wrong (or my fingers have gone all wonky on the keyboard).

 *this post contains affiliate links, please read my disclosure for more information